zkVerify/zkverify-docs/docs/overview/02-getting-started/06-zkverify-js.md

 </Tabs>

 :::info
-Make sure the wrap the following code snippets, with a async function.
-You can create a async main function and use it.
+Next we will be writing the core logic to send proofs to zkVerify for verification.
+All the following code snippets should be inserted within async main function.
 ```js
 async function main(){
   // Required code